-The Company uses the Black-Scholes valuation model to estimate the fair value of stock options granted under both the PAVmed Inc. 2014 Equity Plan and the Lucid Diagnostics Inc. 2018 Equity Plan, which requires the Company to make certain weighted-average valuation estimates and assumptions for stock-based awards, principally as follows:
+The Company uses the Black-Scholes valuation model to estimate the fair value of stock options granted under both the PAVmed 2014 Equity Plan and the Lucid Diagnostics 2018 Equity Plan, which requires the Company to make certain weighted-average valuation estimates and assumptions for stock-based awards, principally as follows:

-- With respect to the PAVmed Inc. 2014 Equity Plan, the expected stock price volatility is based on the historical stock price volatility of PAVmed Inc. common stock and the volatilities of similar entities within the medical device industry over the period commensurate with the expected term with respect to stock options granted to the board of directors and employees in the years ended December 31, 2022 and 2021; - With respect to stock options granted under the Lucid Diagnostics Inc. 2018 Equity Plan, the expected stock price volatility was based on the historical stock price volatility of similar entities within the medical device industry over the period commensurate with the expected term with respect to stock options granted to employees in the years ended December 31, 2022 and 2021; - The risk-free interest rate is based on the interest rate payable on U.S. Treasury securities in effect at the time of grant for a period commensurate with either the expected term or the remaining contractual term, as applicable, of the stock option; and, - The expected dividend yield is based on annual dividends of \$0.00 as there have not been dividends paid to-date, and there is no plan to pay dividends for the foreseeable future.
+- With respect to the PAVmed 2014 Equity Plan, the expected stock price volatility is based on the historical stock price volatility of PAVmed common stock over the period commensurate with the expected term with respect to stock options granted to the board of directors and employees in the years ended December 31, 2023 and 2022; - With respect to stock options granted under the Lucid Diagnostics 2018 Equity Plan, the expected stock price volatility is based on the historical stock price volatility of Lucid Diagnostics common stock and the volatilities of similar entities within the medical device industry over the period commensurate with the expected term with respect to stock options granted to employees in the years ended December 31, 2023 and 2022; - The risk-free interest rate is based on the interest rate payable on U.S. Treasury securities in effect at the time of grant for a period commensurate with either the expected term or the remaining contractual term, as applicable, of the stock option; and, - The expected dividend yield is based on annual dividends of \$0.00 as there have not been dividends paid to-date, and there is no plan to pay dividends for the foreseeable future.